Tao people: Fishing and ceremony

 A crucial component of Tao life centers upon the building of their fishing boats.
 As a device used for their sole method of securing sustenance and monetary gain, they place great emphasis on the production of these boats.
 They make their boats using multiple wooden planks shaped with an ax.
 Due to their boats not being made from a single tree trunk or log, they cannot be considered canoes.
 They join the wooden planks together with dowels and rattan.
 Once they have successfully constructed the boat, they carve patterns and paint them using the traditional red, white, and black.
 They then adorn the bow and stern of the boat with chicken feather decorations.
 The hull of the boat typically consists of three main patterns: human figure, eye of the boat, and waves.
 The human figure symbolizes heroism through the representation of the earliest Tao man.
 The eye of the boat consists of a variety of concentric circles edged with triangles.
 Their composition represents the sun's rays, and is considered to ward off evil spirits that may cause disasters at sea.
 They typically make boats to seat 1–3 people, 6 people, 8 people, or 10 people.
 However, no matter the size of the boat, the shape remains consistent.
 The bow and the stern of the boat are both steep, upward arcs that allow for stability and sharp turns.
-They consider a boat an extension of man's body, and thus boat building is deemed a sacred mission.
+They consider a boat an extension of man's body, and thus, boat building is deemed a sacred mission.
 For the Tao, boat building is the ultimate creation of beauty.

 Once the building of the boat is completed, the boat's owner will host a large launching ceremony.
-To celebrate, Tao women wear their agate beads necklaces and octagonal wooden hats a few days prior to the actual event.
-On the actual day of the launching ceremony, the Tao people gather and slaughter pigs as sacrifice, and the boat owner offers meat and taro to all of the families in his community.
+To celebrate, Tao women wear their agate bead necklaces and octagonal wooden hats a few days prior to the actual event.
+On the actual day of the launching ceremony, the Tao people gather and slaughter pigs as a sacrifice, and the boat owner offers meat and taro to all of the families in his community.
 The men, dressed in traditional garb, circle the launching boat performing ceremonial rituals to ward off evil spirits before sending it into the water.
 They also throw the boat in the air several times prior to launch.
 The ceremony is deemed complete once the boat has remained afloat.